supermedium/aframe-particleplayer-component/README.md

 | 1000 particles | 160K / 222K | 1.8M / 2.3M | 9.5M / 13M  |
 | 10000 particles| 1.6M / 2.2M | 18M / 23M   | 95M / 121M  |

-\*Values using default `precision` = 1000, without / with rotation exported
+\* Values using default `precision` = 1000, without / with rotation exported

+\** These are raw sizes, without server compression, which in the case of JSON is very significant.

 File size can be drastically reduced by:

 + Exporting less particles and shorter animation :D
 + Only exporting position, not rotation of particles
 + Use `step` parameter to export every x frames instead of all frames.
-Using the `interpolation` parameter of the component can do marvels here, and the difference can be unnoticeable.
+Using the `interpolation` parameter of the component can do marvels here, and the difference can be unnoticeable:

 ![step comparison](examples/step.gif)

 So, as a general rule, you should **use this component for small and short simulations**.
 Ideal for visual effects like sparks, magic spells, small trails, visual accents, and such.